Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Introduction

-\subsection{Related work}
+\subsection{Related Work}

-\paragraph{Symbolic music generation.} Symbolic music generation literature can be classified based on the choice of data representation, among which the MIDI token-based representation adopts a sequential discrete data structure, and is often combined with sequential generative models such as Transformers and LSTMs.
-Examples of works using MIDI token-based data representation include \cite{huang2018music}, \cite{huang2020pop}, \cite{ren2020popmag}, \cite{choi2020encoding}, \cite{hsiao2021compound}, \cite{lv2023getmusic} and \cite{von2023figaro}.
-While the MIDI token-based representation enables generative flexibility, it also introduces the challenge of simultaneously learning multiple dimensions that exhibit significant heterogeneity, such as the ``pitch" dimension compared to the ``duration" dimension.
-An alternative data representation used in music processing is the piano roll-based format.
-Many recent works adopt this data representation; see \cite{min2023polyffusion}, \cite{zhang2023sdmuse}, \cite{wang2024whole} and \cite{huang2024symbolic} for example.
-Our work differs from their works in that we apply the textural guidance jointly in both the training and sampling process, and with an emphasis on enhancing real-time generation precision and speed.
-More detailed comparisons are provided in Appendix \ref{appendix: comparison}, after we present a comprehensive description of our methodology.
+\paragraph{Symbolic Music Generation.} Symbolic music generation literature can be classified based on the choice of data representation, among which the MIDI token-based representation adopts a sequential discrete data structure, and is often combined with sequential generative models such as Transformers and LSTMs.

+To leverage well-developed generative models for symbolic music, \citet{huang2018music} introduced a Transformer-based model with a novel relative attention mechanism designed for symbolic music generation.
+Subsequent works have enhanced the controllability of symbolic music generation by incorporating input conditions.
+For instance, \citet{huang2020pop} integrated metrical structures to enhance rhythmic coherence, \citet{ren2020popmag} conditioned on melody and chord progressions for harmonically guided compositions, and \citet{choi2020encoding} encoded musical style to achieve nuanced harmonic control.
+These advancements have contributed to more interpretable and user-directed music generation control.

+To better capture spatio-temporal harmonic structures in music, researchers have adopted diffusion models with various control mechanisms. \citet{min2023polyffusion} incorporated control signals tailored to diffusion inputs, enabling control over melody, chords, and texture. \citet{wang2024whole} extended this by integrating hierarchical control for full-song generation.
+To further enhance control, \citet{zhang2023sdmuse} and \citet{huang2024symbolic} leveraged the gradual denoising process to refine sampling.
+Building on these approaches, our work addresses the remaining challenge of precise control in real-time generation.

+In parallel to diffusion-based approaches, a body of work on general symbolic music generation—using models such as RNNs, GANs, and VAEs—has also explored mechanisms for achieving precise user-controllable generation.
+Early work on symbolic generation already explored user-steerable conditioning. \citet{meade2019exploring} retrofitted an RNN method with human-interpretable controls such as note density and pitch range limits. \citet{Dong2017MuseGANMS} proposed a method that conditions a GAN model on one track given by human to generate the remaining tracks based on temporal structure of that track. \citet{Wu2021MuseMorphoseFA} utilized a Transformer based VAE model to realize fine-grained style transfer over full songs.